All of Your Legal Podcasting Questions Answered - Radio Ink

-On Friday at 11:00AM The Podcast Business Journal will host a special Facebook Live interview with attorney – and podcaster – Gordon Firemark.
+Today at 1:00PM The Podcast Business Journal will host a special Facebook Live interview with attorney – and podcaster – Gordon Firemark.
 You will be able to ask questions during the interview.
 Set yourself a reminder about the interview HERE.

-On Friday at 11:00AM The Podcast Business Journal will host a special Facebook Live interview with attorney – and podcaster – Gordon Firemark.
+Today at 1:00PM The Podcast Business Journal will host a special Facebook Live interview with attorney – and podcaster – Gordon Firemark.
 You will be able to ask questions during the interview.
 Set yourself a reminder about the interview HERE.

 Daily industry headlines plus breaking news bulletins.